-'Average allocated tangible equity' Calculated as the average of the previous month's period end allocated tangible equity and the current month's period end allocated tangible equity.
+'Average allocated tangible equity' (for businesses) Calculated as the average of the previous month's period end allocated tangible equity and the current month's period end allocated tangible equity.
 The average allocated tangible equity for the period is the average of the monthly averages within that period.

-'Average tangible shareholders' equity' Calculated as the average of the previous month's period end tangible shareholders' equity and the current month's period end tangible shareholders' equity.
+'Average tangible shareholders' equity' (for Barclays Group) Calculated as the average of the previous month's period end tangible shareholders' equity and the current month's period end tangible shareholders' equity.
 The average tangible shareholders' equity for the period is the average of the monthly averages within that period.